thordur-petur/KEST2VW05BU-H-t---Windows-verkefni/README.md

 ### Why is there an additional Security tab in the properties window of documents stored on an NTFS volume?
 so you can change who can see, run, or use the document or file.

-11.1.2.10 Lab - Explore the Windows Desktop
+## 11.1.2.10 Lab - Explore the Windows Desktop - done
 ### List some of the icons that are on the Desktop.
 1. Power
 2. Settings